ibm-cloud-docs/vpc/hello-world-vpc.md

 ```
 {: pre}

-Note that the status of the volume is `pending` when it first is created.
+The status of the volume is `pending` when it first is created.
 Before you can proceed, the volume needs to move to `available` status, which takes a few minutes.

 To check the status of the volume, run this command: